Google Shopping Management

-Why retailers often struggle with Google Shopping:
+Why retailers struggle with Google Shopping

-SKU-level bidding
+Intent-informed bidding

-Full budget transparency
+Full budget visibility

 Start optimising your Google Shopping campaigns now